abhishekarya1/Hash-Define-myNotes/content/spring-boot/maven.md

 We can:
 - specify version directly in the `<dependency>`
 - inherit version from parent (parent needs to have a `<dependencyManagement>` section)
-- change parent's version with the `<xxx.version>` tag if version is externalized
+- change parent's version with the `<xxx.version>` tag if version is externalized in parent

-We can also externalize dependency version and specify it in the properties tag.
+Externalize dependency version and specify it in the properties tag:
 ```xml
 <properties>
 	<mockitoVersion>4.5.0</mockitoVersion>	<!-- notice here -->